Corporate Regulatory Compliance and Quality Assurance

 Information Card Specification

 The information card specification for product boxes means that the product information on the side of the box may be easily peeled off.
-The product information on the peeled off card can be kept together with the PTP sheet and in a drawer in the dispensing shelf.
+The product information on the peeled off card can be kept together with the PTP sheet in a drawer of the dispensing shelf.
 Keeping required product information together with the PTP sheet aids inventory management.